The Royal Opera House relies on many individuals, companies and trusts and foundations to make our work possible.

-We warmly invite our philanthropists to get closer to the work and artists of the Royal Opera House and deepen their knowledge of the art forms by joining us for special events throughout the Season*, featuring our artistic leadership team and some of the brightest stars from the worlds of opera and ballet.
+We warmly invite our philanthropists to get closer to the work and artists of The Royal Ballet and The Royal Opera and deepen their knowledge of the art forms by joining us for special events throughout the Season*, featuring our artistic leadership teams and some of the brightest stars from the worlds of ballet and opera.

 We also welcome the opportunity to discuss more bespoke levels of involvement.

 *Events are subject to change.